 The average water temperature experiences some seasonal variation over the course of the year.

-The time of year with warmer water lasts for 3.7 months, from July 17 to November 8, with an average temperature above 61°F. The day of the year with the warmest water is September 21, with an average temperature of 62°F.
+The time of year with warmer water lasts for 3.7 months, from July 17 to November 8, with an average temperature above 61°F. The month of the year in Santa Ynez with the warmest water is September, with an average temperature of 62°F.

-The time of year with cooler water lasts for 3.5 months, from February 13 to May 31, with an average temperature below 56°F. The day of the year with the coolest water is April 16, with an average temperature of 55°F.
+The time of year with cooler water lasts for 3.5 months, from February 13 to May 31, with an average temperature below 56°F. The month of the year in Santa Ynez with the coolest water is April, with an average temperature of 55°F.

 This section discusses the total daily incident shortwave solar energy reaching the surface of the ground over a wide area, taking full account of seasonal variations in the length of the day, the elevation of the Sun above the horizon, and absorption by clouds and other atmospheric constituents.
 Shortwave radiation includes visible light and ultraviolet radiation.